mz0121coder/mz0121coder/README.md

 ### Hi there, I'm Mohammad 👋

-- 💻 I’m a full stack developer based in the UK.
-I have a background in Economics & equity trading.
+- 💻 I’m a software developer based in the Midlands, UK.
+I have a background in Economics & trading.
-- 🔭 My biggest technical strengths are React, JavaScript and CSS.
+- 🔭 I'm contributing towards building a health focussed social platform and marketplace.
-- 🌱 I’m currently learning Redux.
+- 🌱 Currently learning Redux and Python.
+In my free time I enjoy swimming and hiking.

 ### 🤝 Connect with me: